sh123/nano_power_meter/README.md

 # Introduction
 Dual channel Arduino Nano power milliwatt meter for HF/VHF/UHF/SHF bands.

-This project is Arduino Nano clone of W1GHZ power meter, please, read more at http://www.w1ghz.org/new/portable_powermeter.pdf
+This project is Arduino Nano clone of W1GHZ power meter adopted for use with Arduino Nano and SSD1307 OLED screen.
+Read more details at http://www.w1ghz.org/new/portable_powermeter.pdf

 ![alt text](images/board.png)